Quick start

 Drop in your data into the file drop zone

-You can drag and drop your data directly onto the drop zones to load it into NimbusImage; just follow the prompts.
+You can drag and drop your data directly onto the drop zone to load it into NimbusImage:

 View your data